 Supplementing with l-arginine is also thought to have antioxidant and general anti-aging effects.

 Side Effects of L-arginine Supplements

-As with anything, there will always be pros and cons.
-While L-arginine supplements certainly bring a lot of benefits, there are also a few potential side effects to be wary of including:
+As with most things in life, there will always be pros and cons.
+While l-arginine supplements certainly bring a lot of benefits, there are also a few potential side effects to be wary of, including:

 - Abdominal pain and bloating

 Even though there are some side effects associated with L-arginine supplementation, most studies indicate that it’s safe for the majority of people.
 However, it’s not recommended to use L-arginine supplements if you’ve recently had a heart attack, if you have a history of asthma or other breathing problems, or if you’ve just recovered from a virus like herpes, as L-arginine can trigger its return.
 (6)

 L-arginine is a versatile amino acid that’s found in a wide variety of foods and health products.
 Some of the most common ways to consume arginine include preworkout supplements, green powders, and from eating certain foods.

 You may have heard of products called preworkout supplements in the fitness industry.
 Although the ingredients will vary, most pre-workouts will contain L-arginine blended with other essential amino acids (among loads of other ingredients).